pingidentity/terraform-provider-pingfederate/docs/resources/sp_authentication_policy_contract_mapping.md

 page_title: "pingfederate_sp_authentication_policy_contract_mapping Resource - terraform-provider-pingfederate"
 subcategory: ""
 description: |-
-  The Authentication Policy Contract (APC) to SP Adapter Mapping.
+  Manages the mappings from an Authentication Policy Contract (APC) to a Service Provider (SP).
 ---

 # pingfederate_sp_authentication_policy_contract_mapping (Resource)

-The Authentication Policy Contract (APC) to SP Adapter Mapping.
+Manages the mappings from an Authentication Policy Contract (APC) to a Service Provider (SP).